sharetribe/flex-docs/src/docs/cookbook-emails/set-up-outgoing-email-settings/index.md

 When you have your production environment created and you have bought your custom domain for it, you should set up and validate the outgoing email settings.
-Follow the steps below, and you can be sure that your emails will be delivered reliably.
+Follow the steps below to enable email sending and increase the chances that your emails will be delivered reliably.

 ## 1. Add sender name and address